 The fillings can be endlessly varied, but I really loved this cranberry version made with brown sugar, whole berry cranberry sauce, and chopped pecans.

 Just before slicing, I added a few thyme leaves on top.
-This is optional, but the pine flavor is a nice surprise when you find it in a bite of cheese.
+This is optional, but the herbaceous flavor is a nice surprise when you find it in a bite of cheese.